OpenGeoMetadata/opengeometadata.github.io/docs/helpful-resources/publishing-in-solr.md

 # Publishing Metadata in Solr
 {: .no_toc }

-subtitle
-{: .fs-6 .fw-300 }
+How to publish metadata records in Solr for GeoBlacklight integration {: .fs-6 .fw-300 }

 ---
-## Table of contents
-{: .no_toc .text-delta }

-1. TOC
-{:toc}

----

-## Publishing Metadata in Solr
+## Adding Metadata Records to Solr

 Metadata for GeoBlacklight instances is stored and indexed in Solr.

-### Adding Metadata Records to Solr
-{: .no_toc }

 The Solr application identifies each metadata record as a “document.”
 The process of adding documents to Solr is called “indexing.”

+**Option A: Manually indexing**

 If you have access to your Solr Dashboard panel, you can add records manually by pasting them into the Documents pane.

+**Option B: Indexing via scripts**

-However, it is more practical to use a process for batch adding, updating, and deleting the records.
+It is often more practical to use a process for batch adding, updating, and deleting the records.
 Most of the available processes are in the form of command-line scripts.
-See the Tools and Resources page for examples.
+See [Scripts and Tools](../../helpful-resources/scripts-and-tools) for examples.